• nl

 Treatment: induce vomiting, gastric lavage, laxatives, hospitalization and intravenous infusion, treatment with antidote.

-Prognosis / Aftercare
+Prognosis and Aftercare

 Fortunately, by acting quickly, it can often be ensured that the animals do not suffer any lasting effects from poisoning.
 Aftercare is necessary for some poisonings.
 For example, there are certain poisonings that can cause damage to the organs.
 These changes can sometimes only be seen later.
 For this reason, you want to perform a blood test and repeat this after a few days.